-Having been a recruited NCAA Division 1 men’s college soccer student-athlete myself at Georgetown University, I have first-hand experience of the process of getting recruited from high school to going on to play the sport you love at the collegiate level.
-For the last three years, I have had the privilege of working with hundreds of high school soccer and lacrosse student-athletes who have navigated this process and gone on to numerous colleges and universities at the Division 1, 2, and 3 levels.
+Having been a recruited NCAA Division 1 men’s college soccer student-athlete myself at Georgetown University, I have first-hand experience of the process of getting recruited from high school to going on to play the sport I loved at the collegiate level.
+For the last seven years, I have had the privilege of working with hundreds of high school soccer and lacrosse student-athletes who have navigated this process and gone on to numerous colleges and universities at the Division 1, 2, and 3 levels.

 If interested in this service, please email me at firstname.lastname@example.org.